-Note: Acoustic performance is defined in terms of measured sound power (LwA) as defined in ISO 9296 standard, and measured according to ISO 7779.
+1. Acoustic performance is defined in terms of measured sound power (LwA) as defined in ISO 9296 standard, and measured according to ISO 7779.

-While the fan hub thermistor helps optimize acoustics at high processor workloads by adapting the maximum fan speed to support the processor thermal profile, additional acoustic improvements can be achieved at lower processor workload by using the T{CONTROL} specifications described in Section 2.2.3.
-Intel recommendation is to use the Fan Specification for 4 Wire PWM Controlled Fans to implement fan speed control capability based digital thermal sensor temperature.
+While the fan hub thermistor helps optimize acoustics at high processor workloads by adapting the maximum fan speed to support the processor thermal profile, additional acoustic improvements can be achieved at lower processor workload by using the $T{CONTROL}$ specifications described in Section 2.2.3.
+Intel recommendation is to use the fan with 4 Wire PWM Controlled to implement fan speed control capability based digital thermal sensor temperature.
 Refer to Chapter 7 for further details.